huizebruin/s0tool/README.md

 <br><br>
 # How to order the <b>S0tool</b> ?
 [https://www.huizebruin.nl/shop](https://www.huizebruin.nl/shop)</br>
-At this moment only to : The Netherlands , België and Luxemburg.
+At this moment we only ship to : The Netherlands , België and Luxemburg.

 # Update: